 Safe bedding:

-• Lightweight bedding, firmly tucked in, and only pulled up to the chest.
+- Lightweight bedding, firmly tucked in, pulled up only to the chest.

-• No doonas, pillows, cot bumpers, lamb’s wool, or soft toys in the sleeping environment.
+- No doonas, pillows, cot bumpers, lamb’s wool, or soft toys.

 Ensure baby is wrapped from below the neck to avoid covering the face.

-For further information refer to our blog on preparing a cot for baby: /blogs/blog/preparing-a-cot-for-baby-how-to-get-it-right/
+For further information refer to our blog on preparing a cot for baby: Preparing a cot for baby — how to get it right

 What to Pack in Your Hospital Bag

-Wondering what to pack in your hospital bag for labour?
-Check out our blog for the essentials you should gather in preparation for the arrival of your bub.
-Peace of mind goes a long way when you’re having a baby.
-Getting organised can help calm any apprehension you might have about such an exciting, life-changing event.
-We recommend getting your hospital bag together at least a few weeks ahead of your due date.
+Wondering what to pack for labour?
+Getting organised can help calm any apprehension about such an exciting, life-changing event.
+We recommend getting your hospital bag together a few weeks ahead of your due date.

 Read more about what to pack in your hospital bag